Cherry Limeade

 The Cultural Legacy

 Cherry Limeade is a landmark entry in the Greenpoint Seeds genetic archive.
-It represents the collision of two plants that had no business being in the same room—a short, stout, purple-bleeding OGK-Cookies tank from the Colorado Rockies and a tall, lanky, resin-dripping Gelato exotic from the Michigan competitive scene.
-Two philosophies.
-Two structural extremes.
-Two of the most dominant individual plants in the modern gene pool.
+It represents the collision of two plants that had no business being in the same room—a short, stout, purple-bleeding OGK-Cookies tank from the Colorado Rockies and a tall, lanky, resin-dripping Haze-Gelato exotic from the Michigan competitive scene.
+Both sides connected through one man: Marcel “Leaf Doctor”, who provided the PLCG male and facilitated access to the Relentless backstock that produced the Trop Cherry mother.

 The result is a feminized population that spans the full spectrum between these parents, giving pheno-hunters access to everything from structural tanks to floppy resin machines—and the unicorns in between that combine the best of both.
 Whether you’re hunting keepers, chasing extraction profiles, or looking for the next headstash cut that stops people in their tracks, Cherry Limeade is the cross that puts both ends of the modern cannabis scene into a single pack of seeds.